 We depend on continued federal, state and local government funding for marine infrastructure.
-A reduction in government funding for marine construction or maintenance contracts can materially reduce our results of operations.
+A reduction in government funding for marine construction or maintenance contracts can materially affect our financial results.

-Our operations depend on project funding by various government agencies and are adversely affected by decreased levels of, or delays in, government funding.
+A substantial portion of our operations depend on project funding by various government agencies and are adversely affected by reduced levels of, or delays in, government funding.
 A future decrease or delay in government funding in any of our geographic markets could delay project lettings and result in intense competition and pricing pressures for projects that we bid on in the future.

-As a result of competitive bidding and pricing pressures, we may be awarded fewer projects, which could have a material adverse effect on our business, operating results and financial condition.
+As a result of competitive bidding and pricing pressures, we may either be awarded fewer projects, or realize lower profit margins on contracts awarded to us, which in either case could have a material adverse effect on our business, operating results and financial condition.

-A significant portion of our business is based on government contracts.
+A significant portion of our business is awarded through government contracts.
 Our operating results may be adversely affected by the terms of the government contracts or our failure to comply with applicable terms.

 Government contracts are subject to specific procurement regulations, contract provisions and a variety of socioeconomic requirements relating to their formation, administration, performance and accounting.
 Many of these contracts include express or implied certifications of compliance with applicable laws and contract provisions.
 As a result of our government contracting and subcontracting, claims for civil or criminal fraud may be brought by the government for violations of these regulations, requirements or statutes.
 We may also be subject to qui tam litigation brought by private individuals on behalf of the government under the Federal Civil False Claims Act, which could include claims for up to treble damages.
-Further, if we fail to comply with any of these regulations, requirements or statutes, our existing government contracts could be terminated, we could be suspended or debarred from government contracting or subcontracting, including federally funded projects at the state level.
+Further, if we fail to comply with any of these regulations, requirements or statutes, our existing government contracts could be terminated, we could be suspended or debarred from future government contracting or subcontracting, including federally funded projects at the state level.
 In addition, government customers typically can terminate or modify any of their contracts with us at their convenience, and certain government agencies may claim immunity from suit to recover disputed contract amounts.
 If our government contracts are terminated for any reason, or if we are suspended or debarred from government work, we could suffer a significant reduction in expected revenue which could have a material adverse effect on our business, operating results and financial condition.